thorbenortmann/emoji-hero-vr-database/README.md

 ## Request Access to EmoHeVRDB

-To request access to EmoHeVRDB, please email `thorben.ortmann@haw-hamburg.de` with the subject: `EmoHeVRDB Access Request.`
+To request access to EmoHeVRDB, please email `thorben.ortmann@haw-hamburg.de` with the subject: `EmoHeVRDB Access Request`.
 In your email, please include the following information:

 **1. Confirmation of Identity**: